 A deep comprehension of the cellular hierarchies originating from tissue-specific stem cells and the factors that regulate their behaviour will have a major impact in exploring therapeutic avenues for cancer.
 Given the very well documented involvement of Notch signaling in the maintenance and differentiation of stem and progenitor cells in a broad organ spectrum, the in vivo identification of Notch lineages provides an essential tool to discover critical early progenitors both for organ homeostasis and cancer development.
 Our group seeks to examine the behaviour of normal stem cells in the mouse intestine and the mammary gland, with the goal of gaining insights into the cellular hierarchy of the highly heterogeneous tumor cell populations.
 We have chosen to focus our research on these two epithelial tissues because they are very dynamic and contain highly active stem cells, to ensure extremely rapid and continuous cell renewal in the case of the intestinal epithelium and to guarantee remarkable tissue remodeling upon hormonal stimulation for the mammary gland.
-Our studies on one hand, use Notch as a tool to study stem/progenitor cells homeostasis in vivo, and on the other, aim at revealing if Notch signals can change the fate of normal and cancer stem cells in our model systems, a possibility with important therapeutic implications, given that colon and breast cancer are among the most common tumors.
+Our studies on one hand, use Notch as a tool to study stem/progenitor cells homeostasis in vivo, and on the other, aim at revealing if and how Notch signals can change the fate of normal and cancer stem cells, a possibility with important therapeutic implications, given that colon and breast cancer are among the most common tumors.

 3) Are Notch signals required for stem cell survival in normal tissues and in tumors?
 We aim at establishing, by in vivo genetic ablation and gain of function studies, the functional role of Notch signaling in maintaining stem/progenitor cells and in the transformation of the intestinal and mammary epithelia.